-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. To study issues related to the design and analysis of systems with real-time constraints. - 2.
 To learn the features of Real time OS. - 3.
 To study the various Uniprocessor and Multiprocessor scheduling mechanisms. - 4.
 To learn about various real time communication protocols. - 5.
 To study the difference between traditional and real time databases